 Radiological Scanner

-Radiotherapy is the specialty of nuclear medicine that uses ionizing radiation for the treatment of malignant tumors.
+Radiotherapy is the specialty of nuclear medicine that uses ionizing radiation to treat malignant tumors.

-When unencapsulated radioactive sources are used, we speak of metabolic radiotherapy.
+When non-encapsulated radioactive sources are used, it is called metabolic radiotherapy.

-This technique consists of injecting or ingesting a relatively large dose of a radioactive substance in liquid form.
-This substance accumulates in the organ to be treated and emits radiation on the tissues in contact with it.
-In this way, the emitted radiation destroys the tumor cells.
+This technique involves injecting or ingesting a relatively large dose of a radioactive substance in liquid form.
+This substance accumulates in the organ to be treated and emits radiation to the tissues in contact with it.
+In this way, the radiation emitted destroys tumor cells.

 What is radiotherapy?

-Radiation therapy is a medical treatment that uses x-rays or other high-powered particles to kill cancer cells.
+Radiation therapy is a medical treatment that uses x-rays or other high-powered particles to destroy cancer cells.
 Unlike chemotherapy, radiation therapy cannot be used to treat all types of cancer.

 This type of radiation treatment can be given in several ways: